New report: app and video streaming experience determine customer loyalty

 “As new apps emerge and video usage behavior evolves, network performance will matter more than ever and will determine how loyal smartphone users will be to their operators,” says Jasmeet Singh Sethi, Senior Advisor with Ericsson ConsumerLab.

-The views expressed in the survey are representative of 25 million in South Korea; in total 650 million smartphone users across 14 markets: Brazil, China, Germany, India, Indonesia, Ireland, Oman, Poland, Russia, Sweden, South Korea, Ukraine, the US, and the UK.
+The views expressed in the survey are representative of 650 million smartphone users across 14 markets: Brazil, China, Germany, India, Indonesia, Ireland, Oman, Poland, Russia, Sweden, South Korea, Ukraine, the US, and the UK.

 About the report